-A didactic-pedagogic aid must be polyfunctional, i.e., it must be directed to various aspects of the aim-complex, such as actualizing intelligence and memory, as well as forming a child in the totality of his/her being a person.
-The teaching and/or learning aids must not be implemented during an educative teaching event to attain merely the so-called immediate aims, but rather the educative aim, i.e., to give a child help and support so that he/she progressively shows the image of adulthood, as a morally independent, and responsible person.
-Consequently, it is wrong for a teacher to one-sidedly aim the aid at a specific end because this will limit a pupil in the use of the aid to what a teacher aims for, e.g., intellectual achievement with the purpose of good examination results.
-If this is the aim of a teacher, the learning aid cannot be qualified as didactic-pedagogically accountable because it no longer has in view adulthood, as the aim of educating.
+The didactic-pedagogic aid must be polyfunctional, i.e., it must be directed to various aspects of the aim-complex such as actualizing intelligence and memory as well as forming the child in the totality of his being a person.
+The teaching and/or learning aids must not be implemented in the course of the educative teaching event to attain merely the so-called immediate aims but rather the ultimate aim, namely, to give the child help and support so that he progressively shows the image of adulthood as a morally independent and responsible person.
+Consequently, it is wrong for the teacher to one-sidedly aim the aid at a particular end because this will limit the pupil in the use of the aid to what the teacher aims for, e.g., intellectual achievement with the purpose of good examination results.
+If this is the aim of the teacher the learning aid cannot be qualified as didactic-pedagogically accountable because it no longer has in view the ultimate aim of educating.